 Address weaknesses before you reach the hearing

-Every case has its weaknesses; if the matter were open and shut on one side, it likely would not proceed to dispute settlement.
+Every case has its weaknesses; if the matter were open and shut on one side, it would be unlikely to proceed to dispute settlement.
 It is always much better if counsel addresses those weaknesses up front rather than trying to gloss over them.
 From my experience, it is particularly harmful to a party when the weaknesses in its case are aired for the first time at the hearing.
 In such cases, the tribunal may begin to doubt that party’s credibility.
-Thus, it is advisable to address one’s case weaknesses directly in the written submissions, and then to follow up on them in opening and closing arguments as well.– Stanimir Alexandrov, Stanimir A Alexandrov PLLC
+Thus, it is advisable to address one’s case weaknesses directly in the written submissions, and then to follow up on them in opening and closing arguments as well.– Stanimir A Alexandrov, Stanimir A Alexandrov PLLC

 Timing and logistics

 There is never enough time, as far as counsel is concerned.
 The tribunal often has a different view.
 It will say that it has read all the submissions, lengthy as they were, so that long opening submissions are not needed.
 But is that true?
-Even having prepared well for the hearing, arbitrators may benefit significantly from a well-structured opening presentation that focuses on the decisive points; readjusts the emphasis; and prepares the tribunal for the evidence to follow.
+Even having prepared well for the hearing, arbitrators may benefit significantly from a well-structured opening presentation that focuses on the decisive points, readjusts the emphasis and prepares the tribunal for the evidence to follow.

-As counsel, I typically resist an effort to unduly restrict the time for the opening.
+As counsel, I typically resist any effort to unduly restrict the time for the opening.
 How much time is needed depends, of course, on the case and its complexities, but I think it is important that parties get the time they say they need.
 It is their day in court, after all.

-It is helpful to also think about the staffing for the hearing.
-Of course, there is the main advocate, or the main advocates if multiple subject matters or topics are divided; but there should also be a properly assigned and rehearsed choreography of supporting cast to hand out written materials or demonstratives, or to operate a PowerPoint presentation.
+It is helpful also to think about the staffing for the hearing.
+Of course, there is the main advocate, or the main advocates if multiple subject matters or topics are divided, but there should also be a properly assigned and rehearsed choreography of supporting cast to hand out written materials or demonstratives, or to operate a PowerPoint presentation.